The Immortal Iron Fist: "The Mortal Iron Fist" (#17–20)

 Soon afterward Danny is attacked by a servant of Ch'I-Lin, Zhou Cheng, who claims that he has killed many Iron Fists.
 Iron Fist is rescued by Luke, Misty and Colleen as Zhou Cheng prepares to slay Danny.
 The Ch'l-Lin Assassin targets the Thunder Dojo next, but Danny manages to defeat him with the help of the Immortal Weapons.

 The Immortal weapons embark on a hunt for Cheng, while Danny attempts to learn about his new adversary.
 He soon learns that Orson Randall was only able to escape Cheng by addicting himself to heroin, thus damping his chi and leaving Cheng unable to track him.
 While searching for a way to defeat Cheng in the Book of the Iron Fist, Danny discovers that his assistant, Nadine, is an accomplice to Cheng, after she poisons his coffee.
-Cheng is seeking the retrieve the heart of the Iron Fist in order to enter K'un-Lun and devour the egg that births the next Shou-Lao the Undying every generation, thus wiping out K'un-Lun's Iron Fist legacy.
+Cheng is seeking the retrieve the heart of the Iron Fist in order to enter K'un-Lun and devour the egg that resurrects Shou-Lao every generation, thus wiping out K'un-Lun's Iron Fist legacy.

 Iron Fist manages to defeat Cheng even in his weakened state.
 Following the duel, the Immortal Weapons, Luke, Colleen, and Misty arrive, and reveal to Danny that they have discovered a map in Cheng's apartment that leads to the Eighth City of Heaven, Danny and the Immortal Weapons realize that his is where the Ch'l-Lin originated, and depart for the Eighth City.